tetiana-zagoruiko/around-react/README.md

 **Description of the project and its functionality**

 The project is done in accordance with the brief requirements.
-Stylesheets and images are located in separate folders and organized into blocks.
-Files are all organized within a Nested BEM structure.

 **Description of technologies and techniques used**